What a surprise for a Mexican Nebbiolo! Medium bodied and spice like — 4 years ago

 Byron C Mayes

 Dark, glass-clinging purple with near black core.
 Inviting nose and full palate of natural blueberry jam (without canning sugar) and drying blackberries.
 Medium acidity and medium minus tannins lend support to an otherwise "chonky" mouthfeel.
 Finish is brief and a wee bit Louisville slugger.
 My first wine from Mexico (Guadeloupe Valley, Baja California) turns out to be a quite satisfying drink.
 Not a blockbuster by any means, but well within typical style for the variety from a warm climate.
 And a good value at twelve bucks.
-Drink within the year with meatloaf now or burgers from the grill next cookout. — a month ago
+Drink within the year with meatloaf now or burgers from the grill next cookout. — 6 months ago